SHS-Robotics-Club/3123-IntoTheDeep-24/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

     robot.getMissionTimer().init();

 #### Drivetrain
-The drivetrain consists of four Mecanum wheels.
+The drivetrain object consists of four Mecanum wheels, each with its own motor.
 Power is applied to these wheels using a power factor that limits the maximum power.

 #### Claw
-The claw consists of two regular servos.
+The claw object consists of two regular servos.
 Both servos are operated together to one of three positions: init(), open() or close().
-The time it takes to perform these actions is controlled by a constant.
+The time it takes to perform these actions is controlled by a time constant to slow down the normal servo speed.

+#### ClawArm
+The claw arm object consists of a bar where the claw lift and claw are attached.
+A motor is used to rotate the bar that starts from a hard stop position and can be move using the X, A and B buttons on the gamepad #2, as well as the left joystick.
+Power is applied to the claw arm motor using a power factor that limits the maximum power.

+#### ClawLift
+The claw lift object consists of a goBILDA quad slide mechanism where the claw is attached at the top.
+A motor is used to activate the slide up and down using the dpad buttons on the gamepad #2, as well as the right joystick.
+Power is applied to the claw lift motor using a power factor that limits the maximum power.